 Thresher Shark Facts

-- First of all, the amazing Thresher Shark has a distinctly unique physical appearance that makes it easily recognizable.
-This holds true because their caudal fin grows to lengths proportionately far greater than other species of shark.
-In fact, it often attains virtually the same length as the body itself!
+- The amazing Thresher Shark has a distinctly unique physical appearance that makes it easily recognizable.
+This holds true because the caudal fin grows to lengths proportionately far greater than other species of shark.
+In fact, it often attains virtually the same length as the body itself.

-- In addition, marine biologists suspect the possibility of the existence of a fourth species of Thresher Shark.
+- Marine biologists suspect the possibility of the existence of a fourth species of Thresher Shark.
 Yet they remain uncertain, due to a lack of sufficient evidence.
 So far only one specimen has been discovered, thus scientists cannot officially confirm the existence of a fourth species.